-5. Headings and subheadings should be typed on a separate line, without indentation; do not type the whole heading in capitals.

-6. SI units should be used, i.e., the units based on the metre, kilogramme, second, etc.

-7. Any special instruction to the desk editor or typesetter written on the copy should be encircled.
+- 5. Headings and subheadings should be typed on a separate line, without indentation; do not type the whole heading in capitals. - 6.
+SI units should be used, i.e., the units based on the metre, kilogramme, second, etc. - 7.
+Any special instruction to the desk editor or type-setter written on the copy should be encircled.
 The typesetter will then know that the instruction is not to be set in type.
-When a typewritten character might have more than one meaning (e.g., the lowercase letter l may be confused with the numeral 1), a note should be inserted in a circle in the margin to make the meaning clear to the typesetter.
-If Greek letters or uncommon symbols are used in the manuscript, they should be written very clearly, and if necessary a note such as "Greek lowercase chi" should be put in the margin and encircled.

-8. IOS Press reserves the right to return to the author for revision accepted manuscripts and illustrations which are not in the proper form given in this guide.
+When a typewritten character might have more than one meaning (e.g., the lowercase letter '1' may be confused with the numeral 1), a note should be inserted in a circle in the margin to make the meaning clear to the typesetter.
+If Greek letters or uncommon symbols are used in the manuscript, they should be written very clearly, and if necessary a note such as 'Greek lowercase chi' should be put in the margin and encircled. - 8.
+IOS Press reserves the right to return accepted manuscripts and illustrations to the author for revision if they are not in the proper form given in this guide.